japila-books/spark-structured-streaming-internals/docs/DataStreamWriter.md

 !!! quote "SPARK-24565"
     As per [SPARK-24565 Add API for in Structured Streaming for exposing output rows of each microbatch as a DataFrame](https://issues.apache.org/jira/browse/SPARK-24565), the purpose of the method is to expose the micro-batch output as a dataframe for the following:

-    Pass the output rows of each batch to a library that is designed for the batch jobs only Reuse batch data sources for output whose streaming version does not exist Multi-writes where the output rows are written to multiple outputs by writing twice for every batch
+    * Pass the output rows of each batch to a library that is designed for the batch jobs only
+    * Reuse batch data sources for output whose streaming version does not exist
+    * Multi-writes where the output rows are written to multiple outputs by writing twice for every batch

-## <span id="format"> Streaming Sink by Name
+## Streaming Sink by Name { #format }

 ```scala
 format(